zephir-lang/zephir-blog/_posts/2019-10-14-zephir-0-12-9-released.md

 ### Changed
 - Print warning during the code generation if the `timecop` extension was detected [#1950](https://github.com/phalcon/zephir/issues/1950)
-- Improved error handling to not print stack trace on PHP error `ZEPHIR_DEBUG` is not set
+- Improved error handling to not print PHP stack traces if `ZEPHIR_DEBUG` is not set

 ### Removed
 - Removed no longer used `zephir_dtor` macro